danthedeckie/atemcontrol/README.md

 ## Roadmap:

-1. Continue clean up
+1. Continue clean up & refactoring
+2. Retreiving data from the switcher, not just sending commands.
 3. Flesh out library to cover more 'real' API.
-4. pygame/SDL interface, and make interfaces in general more generic & plugable.
+4. 'oui' UI library needs a bit more work still.
-5. boot-to-controller Raspberry Pi image
+5. boot-to-controller Raspberry Pi image.
 6. drink coffee.
+7. Rasp-pi based tally/SIP-comms experiment(s).

+## Current Projects/TODOs:

+- Moving atem code into cleaner more general functions & design.
+  There's too much 'magic' in it at the moment that I haven't cleaned up.
+- Receiving info from the switcher, and keeping our internal 'model' in sync.